Louis XV: Early life and the Regency (1710–1723)

 On 9 September 1715, Philippe had the young King transported away from the court in Versailles to Paris, where the Regent had his own residence in the Palais Royal.
 On 12 September, the King performed his first official act, opening the first lit de justice of his reign at the Palais Royal.
 From September 1715 until January 1716 he lived in the Château de Vincennes, before moving to the Tuileries Palace.
 In February 1717, when he had reached the age of seven, the King was taken away in tears from his beloved governess Madame Ventadour and placed in the care of François de Villeroy, the 73-year-old Duke and Maréchal de France, named as his governor in Louis XIV's will of August 1714.
 Villeroy instructed the young King in court etiquette, taught him how to review a regiment, and how to receive royal visitors.
 His guests included the Russian Tsar Peter the Great in 1717; at their first meeting and contrary to ordinary protocol between such great rulers, the two-meter-tall Tsar greeted Louis by picking him up under the arms and giving him a kiss.
 Louis also learned the skills of horseback riding and hunting, which became great passions.
 In 1720, following the example of Louis XIV, Villeroy had the young Louis dance in public in two ballets—once at the Tuileries Palace on 24 February 1720, and then again in The Ballet des Elements on 31 December 1721.
 The shy Louis was terrified of these performances, and never danced in another ballet.

 The King's tutor was the Abbé André-Hercule de Fleury, the bishop of Fréjus (and later to become Cardinal de Fleury), who saw that he was instructed in Latin, Italian, history and geography, astronomy, mathematics and drawing, and cartography.
 The King had charmed the visiting Russian Tsar in 1717 by identifying the major rivers, cities and geographic features of Russia.
 In his later life the King retained his passion for science and geography; he created departments in physics (1769) and mechanics (1773) at the Collège de France, and he sponsored the first complete and accurate map of France, the Cartes de Cassini.
-Besides his academic studies, he received a practical education in government.
-Beginning in 1720 he attended the regular meetings of the Regency Council.